 The average salary of a cleaner is probably higher than you would imagine, although this will be dependent on where you work.
 Currently, in the UK, the average salary of a cleaner is around £19,573 but could range as high as £29,000 or more depending on location and type of cleaning work.
 This is for a full-time cleaner working between 38 and 40 hours a week.

 That being said, your expected salary can vary vastly and with so many jobs on offer at the moment, you should have no problem being able to find a higher-than-average paying position.

 As well as giving you the opportunity to make new friends, working as a cleaner has several other perks.
 For example, if you choose to work in a hotel or restaurant, you may be given employee benefits, including staff discounts on meals and free parking.

 You could even work towards setting up your own cleaning business in the future - there’s plenty of opportunities as a cleaner.
 Once you’ve decided you want to become a cleaner, you should start looking at cleaner CV examples to make the perfect one for yourself.

 Being a cleaner can be highly rewarding, and perfect for people with lots of focus.
-If you’re interested in becoming a cleaner, browse our hospitality jobs.
+If you’re interested, browse our latest available cleaning jobs.